MarieSlz/mnist-exploration/doc/answers.md

 ![Test Error](output/figs/output_0/test_error.png)

 To have a good overview of the misclassification happening, the confusion matrix is the good accuracy measure to display.
-On the matrix, we retrieve the conclusion drawn above by looking at the columns of the matrix.
-We learn that 3, 7 and 8 are sometimes predicted as 2, same for 6, 8 and 9 predicted as 4.
+(to complete)
 ![Confusion Matrix](output/figs/output_0/confusion_matrix.png)

-By looking at the rows of the matrix, we know which classes have a high percentage of relevant instances that are not retrieved.

-Overall, the more recurrent misclassifications are:
-- 8s classified as 0s, 2s or 4s
-- 6s classified as 0s or 4s
-- 9s classified as 7s or 2s
-- 7s classified as 2s
-- 3s classified as 2s
-The contrary doesn't appear (0 classified as 8 or 6), we note that only more "complex" numbers are sometimes classified as more simples one.

-Note that the classes are not perfectly balanced in the test set (same in the train set), it's not a big issue here, but it's relevant to know that when reading the confusion matrix which is not in percentage.

 **Based only on information gathered in the first epoch of training, do you think that the model would benefit from more training time?
 Why?**